rohan-bc/Music-Player/README.md

 Music Playlist Website :
-An interactive music playlist website that replicates features found in popular streaming services like Spotify.
 This project demonstrates how to create a functional and visually appealing music player using HTML, CSS, and JavaScript.
+It is an interactive music playlist website that replicates features found in popular streaming services like Spotify.

 Features
 Music Controls: